firefly2442/ArmaConnect/README.md

 ### Troubleshooting

 * Make sure your firewall isn't blocking the connection.
-Allow UDP port 65041 and TCP port 65042.
-Most programs should prompt you at the beginning when it tries to make a connection.
+Allow UDP port 65041 and TCP ports 65042-65043.
+Your operating system will probably prompt you at the beginning when it tries to make a connection.
 All network connections should be on the same subnet and will not leave your local network.
 * Check the Arma2NET logs.
 These can be found in `Users/username/AppData/Local/Arma2NET/`.
 * Check the ArmaConnect logs.
 These can be found in `Users/userame/AppData/Local/Arma2NETConnect/logs/`.
+* If you have problems downloading the maps or loading up the GPS try clearing the maps by clicking `Clear Maps` on the `Settings` page in the Android app.
 * If you found a bug, please create a ticket on the appropriate Github project page.

 ### License